rauc/rauc/docs/using.rst

 provide the certificate and private key that should be used for creating the signature, the ``--keyring`` argument is optional and (if given) will be used for verifying the trust chain validity of the signature after creation.
-Note that this is very useful to prevent from signing with obsolete certificates, etc.
+Note that this is very useful to prevent signing with obsolete certificates, etc.

 Obtaining Bundle Information